im220114a/se-summative-1-2025/README.md

 Comments are used regularly throughout my code to clarify what is occuring and why, without overloading the reader with information for each line of code.
 Additionally, JavaScript descriptions are used to explain functions (similar to Python's docstrings).

 ### Testing
 After enabling GitHub Actions, the tests I defined would automatically run whenever attempting to create pull requests to the main branch, ensuring that any additions to the codebase would not be breaking any existing functionality.
 This is incredibly important where bugs may slip through manual testing.

 #### Experimenting with Test Driven Development (TDD)
-Part of this project involved learning about the usage of test-driven development, and more importantly, how one would incorporate it into their workflow.
+An element of this project involved learning about test-driven development, and more importantly, how one would incorporate it into their workflow.
 In order to understand it better, I decided to choose one ticket ("Display, Remove Names & Reset List") that would be developed via TDD.
-For testing my application, I used the testing framework [Jest](https://jestjs.io/).

-I first had to define tests for what I would expect to be returned from functions
+I first had to define tests for what I would expect to be returned from functions that I would eventually code.

 ```javascript
 const { addAttendee, removeAttendee, clearAttendees } = require('../functions');